-• The net positions of futures contracts in all contract months combined.
+- The net positions of futures contracts in any one month. - The net positions of futures contracts in all contract months combined.

 The data table below shows the calculation of reportable positions for SET50 Index Futures with the reporting limit of 2,500.